yuanfanz/ICS-SearchEngine/README.md

 MongoDB is used to store cached pages, indices and other supplemented data.
 Go into src/main/java/storage for details.

 ## Web Interface:
+With JSP and Servlets, search engine interface is implemented with Bootstrap and some revise with HTML/CSS.
+Future work: We may add asynchronous searching feature with AJAX.